Factory model school: Critiques of the terms

-Setting aside that school leaders around the turn of 20th century used factories as a metaphor and not a philosophical foundation, there are at least two problems with the terms.

 Users of the phrase generally point to two documents as evidence for their use of the claim: Horace Mann's reports in the 1840s and the 1892 Committee of Ten Report.
 Mann presented his thoughts following his trip to Prussia in a report to the Massachusetts Board of Education.
 He filed several reports and his 7th annual report, published in January 1844, focused on his experiences in Europe, including Prussia.
-In the Seventh Annual Report of the Secretary of the Board, Mann - the Secretary of the Board of Education at the time - does not mention Prussian factories.
-In fact, he denounced the Prussian education system's ability to foster blind obedience to authority in this report, stating;